-Angela Rovetto, specialist
+Angela Rovetto, manager

 District of Columbia, Kentucky, Maryland, Tennessee, North Carolina, Virginia

 Looking back, I was organically exposed to individual animal rescue as a young child, having a grandparent who cared for the many neighborhood cats and dogs.
 I loved visiting to help care for and learn about each of those she lovingly took care of.